thestippe/thestippe.github.io/_posts/dataviz/2023-10-13-data-types.md

 image: "/docs/assets/images/data_types/chart.png"
 ---

+In the [previous post](/dataviz) we discussed why you should care about data visualization.
+In this one we will start looking more in detail at data, so that we can develop the tools  to choose at an appropriate graph.

-Data can come into many different flavors, and in this post we will take a look at how we can classify them depending on their qualities and on our previous knowledge.
+Data can come into many different flavors, and here we will take a look at how we can classify them depending on their qualities and on our previous knowledge.

 ## Data formats